Home / Service Area / Ohio / Licking County / Newark / Storm Damage

 Storm Damage Roofing & Insurance Claims in Newark, OH

-Storm damage roof inspections are available now throughout Newark and Licking County from Platinum Home Exteriors.
-If your roof took hail, wind, or impact damage in a recent storm, the documentation window for a strong insurance claim opens immediately after the event and closes faster than most homeowners expect.
-Platinum's Amish crews travel from Millersburg to Newark for free emergency inspections, and every inspection produces a written damage report with photographs formatted for insurance submission.
+If your Newark roof took hail, wind, or impact damage in a recent storm, the documentation window for a strong insurance claim opens immediately after the event and closes faster than most homeowners expect.
+Steven Yoder, owner of Platinum Home Exteriors, personally handles most storm damage inspections in the Newark area.
+When scheduling fills up, a trained member of the Platinum team covers the visit.
+Either way, someone gets on your roof in person as soon as possible, and every inspection produces a written damage report with photographs formatted for insurance submission.

 Newark sits within the central Ohio severe weather corridor covered by NWS Wilmington.
-In April 2024, NWS Wilmington confirmed an EF0 tornado in Licking County accompanied by half-dollar-size hail, large enough to bruise asphalt shingle mats and accelerate granule loss in ways that do not produce an immediate leak but set up water entry paths that show as ceiling stains months later.
-Licking County has recorded over 100 severe thunderstorm events since 1956, and its position in the central Ohio convective storm track makes professional post-storm inspection a practical priority, not a precaution.
+In April 2024, NWS Wilmington confirmed an EF0 tornado in Licking County accompanied by half-dollar-size hail, large enough to bruise asphalt shingle mats and accelerate granule loss in ways that don't produce an immediate leak but set up water entry paths that show as ceiling stains months later.
+Licking County has recorded over 100 severe thunderstorm events since 1956, and its position in the central Ohio convective storm track makes an in-person post-storm inspection a practical priority, not a precaution.

 Request a FREE Estimate

-With a median construction year of 1963 and over 35% of Newark's 20,587 occupied housing units built before 1950, a significant share of the city's stock carries aging asphalt that is past its rated service life.
-Storm events accelerate the surface degradation already underway on these roofs, and insurance adjusters are trained to identify pre-existing deterioration when evaluating claims.
-Professional documentation produced immediately after a storm is what keeps your claim on the right side of that evaluation.
+With a median construction year of 1963 and over 35 percent of Newark's 20,587 occupied housing units built before 1950, a large share of the city's stock carries aging asphalt that is past its rated service life.
+Storm events accelerate the surface degradation already underway on those roofs, and insurance adjusters are trained to identify pre-existing deterioration when evaluating claims.
+Documentation produced immediately after a storm, with photos tied to the specific event date, is what keeps your claim on the right side of that evaluation.
+Call (330) 275-0935 to schedule a free emergency inspection.

 We Offer Financing Call Us For Details